Privacy Policy

 We will respond within 30 days (or the period required by applicable law).
 We may ask for identity verification.

 Do Not Track.
-At this time there is no industry standard for recognizing browser “Do Not Track” signals, so we do not respond to them.
-You can control cookie‑based tracking via your browser settings.
+At this time there is no industry standard for recognizing browser “Do Not Track” signals.
+We honor legally required browser or platform opt-out signals where required and technically feasible.
+You can also control cookie-based tracking via your browser settings.

 California privacy rights (CCPA/CPRA)

-California residents have rights to know, delete, correct, and opt‑out of sale or sharing of personal information, and to limit use of sensitive personal information.
-We do not sell personal information.
-We may “share” identifiers and device data with advertising partners for cross‑context behavioral advertising; you can opt out via cookie settings or by emailing [email protected].
+California residents have rights to know, delete, correct, opt out of certain regulated disclosures, and limit use of sensitive personal information.
+We may disclose professional profile information to sponsors and disclose identifiers or device data to advertising partners for targeted or cross-context behavioral advertising.
+You can opt out of future regulated disclosures via cookie settings or by emailing [email protected].

-Do Not Sell or Share My Personal Information.
-If you wish to opt out of sale or sharing, contact us at the email above and adjust your cookie preferences.
-We will honor valid opt‑out signals to the extent required by law.
+Opt Out of Regulated Disclosures.
+If you wish to opt out of future disclosures that applicable law treats as targeted advertising or another regulated disclosure, contact us at the email above and adjust your cookie preferences.
+We will honor valid opt-out signals to the extent required by law.

 EEA/UK/Swiss supplemental notice